DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-provider.md

           path: "/prepare-for-training/what-to-expect-from-your-teacher-training-provider"
 ---

-Your training provider will help you develop your teaching theory ready for you to put into practice in your placements.

-They’ll help you gather your evidence to show you meet their initial teacher training curriculum so you can achieve qualified teacher status (QTS).
+Your training provider will have put together a curriculum that will enable you to show how you meet the teachers' standards at the end of your course.

-Your training provider should give you all the information you need when you start your course, but it might be worth considering what would be useful to ask and things to be aware of.
+They should give you all the information you need when you start your course, but it might be worth considering what would be useful to ask and things to be aware of.

 ## Key milestones and assessments
 Throughout your training, there will be key milestones where you’ll be expected to take on more responsibility and submit assessments.